kkota1/collatz-optimization/README.md

 Additionally, both tests only test a subset of numbers.
 The control test only tests odd numbers.
 The optimized test only tests ~1% of numbers.
 More details in the next section.

-Finally, both tests use shortcut computations.
+Finally, both tests use shortcut computations and bitwise operators.
 The control test uses the well-known `(3n+1)/2` shortcut when it encounters an odd number.
 The optimized test uses additional shortcuts, which can be found in `opt.js`.

 ---